Understanding and Controlling Repetition Neurons and Induction Heads in In-Context Learning: Ablation Induction Heads

 \section{Ablation Induction Heads}

-Table \ref{tab:hd_delta} shows the change in the recall when ablating the top 1\% and 3\% induction heads of LlaMA-3.1-8B.
+Table \ref{tab:hd_delta} shows the change in the recall when ablating the top 1\% and 3\% induction heads of Llama-3.1-8B.
 While there is a decreasing trend in Pattern class for both cases, Non-Pattern exhibits nuances.
-We argue the case of Non-Pattern depends on model types as in Qwen model, we observe reverse trend to LlaMA.
+We argue the case of Non-Pattern depends on model types as in Qwen model, we observe reverse trend to Llama.
+For Pattern, induction heads have a causal relationship as ablating them reduces model performance.